Apple Embraces Tinkering for the First Time in 20 Years

 No, they can’t.
 Not just anyone can make an app.
 Exhibit A: People don’t.

-That first iMac did ship with AppleScript, a noble, if wrong-headed attempt to dress up code as plain English.
+That first iMac did ship with AppleScript, a well-intentioned, if misguided attempt to dress up code as plain English.
 OS X shipped with a terminal app that could run bash and Python.

 Scripting is powerful, and significantly less intimidating than coding an app.
 But scripting is still coding, and most people find writing code intimidating, becuase it has nothing to do with their creative work.